armadoinc/detection-as-code-agent/README.md

 - Webview hot-reloads, but might need an occasional extension host reload
 - Extension host changes need a full reload (Cmd/Ctrl + R)

-Make your changes, create a pull request, and let's make magic together!
+Create a pull request with your improvements, and help us advance detection engineering for everyone!

 </details>